alehro/AspNetCoreSpa/README_TsGenerator.md

 - Running ts generator as part of dotnet watch: c:\work\my\AspCoreAngularTemplate\src\AspNetCoreSpa.Web>dotnet watch msbuild /t:TsGenerateAndRun

 ## Obsolete

+- desided to use exe wrapper for the library: include deps manually in nuspec? https://stackoverflow.com/questions/16173568/build-nuget-package-automatically-including-referenced-dependencies dotnet publish and then use those files.
+- ! the executable cannot load any dependencies because they are not nearby

 - Integrate dto.ts generation into npm start.
 Use parallel shell.
 - UPDATE: use dotnet watch instead of gulp.
 We are monitoring cs files after all.